guygregory/gpt-image-1/README.md

 # Azure OpenAI Image Generation Demos

-This repository contains Python samples demonstrating how to generate images using Azure OpenAI's gpt-image-1 model, both with a simple script and an interactive Gradio web app.
+This repository contains Python samples demonstrating how to generate images using OpenAI's gpt-image-1 model, both with a simple script and an interactive Gradio web app.

 ## Contents

 - [`generate-aoai.py`](GPT-image-1/generate-aoai.py): Minimal script to generate an image from a prompt and save it to disk using Azure OpenAI.
 - [`generate-gradio.py`](GPT-image-1/generate-gradio.py): Interactive Gradio web app for generating images with customisable parameters.
+Compatible with Azure OpenAI, and OpenAI's API.

 ![image](https://github.com/user-attachments/assets/8df46135-e429-4f11-9f1f-1a7d949be717)